tgroth58/Cistrome_Cancer_GlycoTF_Code/Readme.md

-# Repository for: "A systems based framework to deduce transcription factors and signaling pathways regulating glycan biosynthesis"
+# Repository for: "A systems based framework to computationally describe putative transcription factors and signaling pathways regulating glycan biosynthesis"

 Please follow the [link]() to the manuscript.